dihedron/insert/README.md

 3. insert a line with some text after the matching line
 4. delete the matching line

-Moreover it can be used to insert a line of text at a given (0-based) index.
+Moreover it can be used to insert or drop a line of text at a given (0-based) index.

 `insert` is meant to be used like this: